 The grand prize?
 A chance to work hand in hand with the haircare legacy.

 L’Oréal’s chief digital officer, Lubomira Rochet, says the brand focuses on innovation and supporting up-and-coming entrepreneurs and tech as a way to provide consumers with the new digital experiences they crave.

 “We’re seeing a strong consumer appetite for digital experiences like virtual makeup, diagnostics, online beauty consultations, live broadcasting, and personalization,” said Lubomira Rochet, L’Oréal’s chief digital officer.
 “Open innovation supports the growth and development of new entrepreneurs and brings new ideas to our brands.”

 As consumers’ wants and expectations evolve over time, brands will need to find new ways to satisfy those needs with new technology.

 According to Accenture’s Shaping the Future of Retail report, CPG brands that invest in tech and digital advancements are likely to gain $2.95 trillion in revenue and efficiency savings (defined as value) over the next decade.

-Whether it’s by improving supply chain, anticipating demand or using predictive analytics to better understand and anticipate customer needs, investing in the right data strategy will pay off for CPG brands in a big way.
-Lineate helps legacy companies re architect their databases so its easier to access and use.
+Whether it’s by improving the supply chain, anticipating demand, or using predictive analytics to better understand and anticipate customer needs, investing in the right data strategy will pay off for CPG brands in a big way.
+Lineate helps legacy companies re-architect their databases so it's easier to access and use.
 We also build data orchestration platforms to ensure marketers can find and reach customers—all from the same platform.